aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resource-assignments/managing-assignment-cost/_index.md

 The [ResourceAssignment]() class exposes several properties used to manage assignment cost:

 - Cost represents an assignment's total project cost (decimal).
-- Bcwp represents the budgeted cost of work to date on an assignment (double).
+- BCWP represents the budgeted cost of work to date on an assignment (double).
-- Bcws represents the budgeted cost of work scheduled for an assignment (double).
+- BCWS represents the budgeted cost of work scheduled for an assignment (double).
-- Acwp represents the actual cost of the work carried out on an assignment to date (double).
+- ACWP represents the actual cost of the work carried out on an assignment to date (double).

 To view assignment costs in Microsoft Project: